Capital RV & Boat Storage Official Logo

 Essential Off-Season Maintenance Tips for Optimal Performance

 The changing of the seasons brings about a lot of different work.
 Your RV likely is not getting as much use.
-It needs to have work done to it during the off-season.
-One must never forget that for it to run well, when you need it to, you need to do the off-season maintenance work to keep the unit running smoothly.
-This will also help boost the resale value.
+It needs attention during the off-season to stay in good condition.
+Following a few simple maintenance tips during this period can make a big difference.
+One must never forget that for it to run well when you need it, regular off-season care is essential to keep the unit operating smoothly.
+Proper upkeep will also help preserve its overall value if you decide to sell it in the future.

 Off-season maintenance is often neglected by many recreational vehicle (RV) owners.
 These owners may not realize the importance of tending to their vehicles during the winter.
 They may assume that their RVs can sit idle without much consequence.
 But when not in use, RVs are much more prone to severe weather and also to pests.